kevinbeaty/storyturtle/README.md

 [![Build Status](https://secure.travis-ci.org/kevinbeaty/storyturtle.png)](http://travis-ci.org/kevinbeaty/storyturtle)

 Story Turtle is a first introduction to programming for my kids (ages 8 and 10).
-The grammer, images, and [example stories][1] were their own creation, as described below.
+The grammer, images, and example storieswere their own creation, as described below.

 ## Writing a Story